 The historic building on Trebbiner Straße that now serves as the Museum’s main entrance was built around 1908 as a residence, factory, horse stable, and office building for Carl Linde’s Markt- und Kühlhallengesellschaft, a producer of block ice.
 The Museum’s Förderverein (Museum Friends’ Association) had its first office here.
 Thanks to the efforts of this booster organization, in 1980 the entrance building started being transformed into exhibition and office space for the museum of technology then being planned.

 The New Building: A Berlin Landmark

 The New Building opened in 2001.
 It was designed by Berlin architects Ulrich Wolff and Helge Pitz.
-Its 12,000 square meters of space, divided over four levels, house the Shipping and Aviation exhibitions, as well as the collection that once belonged to the Zucker-Museum.
+Its 12,000 square meters of space, distributed over four levels, house the Shipping and Aviation exhibitions as well as the collection that once belonged to the Zucker-Museum.
 A Douglas C-47B Skytrain, known to Berliners as a Rosinenbomber (Raisin Bomber), is suspended over the terrace and has become the symbol of the Deutsches Technikmuseum.

 In the near future, we plan to build a new main entrance between the Science Center and the main building.
 It will both welcome visitors and connect the Museum’s existing buildings.

 Museum Park: An Oasis for Relaxation and Learning